Skip to main content

 1. Business Improvement District (BID)

-If the site is located within a BID and there will be no alcohol sales or new construction within the Sidewalk Café, approval may be obtained directly from the BID in accordance with the Public Right of Way Enhancement Program.
+If the site is located within a BID and there will be no alcohol sales or new construction within the Sidewalk Café, approval may be obtained directly from the BID in accordance with the Public Right-of-Way Enhancement Program.
 Please contact the applicable BID for information.

 2. Right of Way Permit